netsharecmu/NetShare/README.md

 }
 ```

-**Tip #2: If you would like to skip the training for existing datasets, you may load some of our pre-trained models to generate directly.**

-*Placeholder: we will this part soon.*

 # Codebase structure (for *dev* purpose)
 ```
 ├── doc                       # (tentative) NetShare tutorials and APIs ├── examples                  # Examples of using NetShare on different datasets ├── netshare                  # NetShare source code
-│   ├── api                   # The interface to use NetSahre
+│   ├── api                   # The interface to use NetShare
 │   ├── input_adapter         # Fetch and normalize the data from different data sources and data format │   ├── learn                 # Core learn process of NetShare service │   ├── generate              # Core generation of NetShare service